Skip to content

 Chat

 The Chat view is where you interact with the AI agent.
 It occupies the main area of every thread.
-The agent can read and write files, run shell commands, search the codebase, and ask you questions — all scoped to the thread’s isolated directory.
+The agent can read and write files, run shell commands, search the codebase, fetch web pages, and ask you questions — all scoped to the thread’s isolated directory.

-Type in the chat input at the bottom of the screen and press Enter (or Cmd+Enter / Ctrl+Enter) to send.
+Type in the chat input at the bottom of the screen and press Enter to send.
+Use Shift+Enter for a new line.

 Type # in the input to open an autocomplete dropdown of files in the thread’s directory.
 Select a file to insert a reference like #src/components/Button.tsx.
 The agent will read that file as context for your message.